onflow/flixkit-go/README.md

 > FlixKit is a Go package that provides functionalities for interacting with Flow Interaction Templates (aka FLIX).
 Please note that this package is currently in alpha and may undergo significant changes.

 The `flixkit` package is a Go module designed to interact with Flow Interaction Templates (FLIX).
-It allows users to fetch, parse, and handle Flow interaction templates.
+It allows users to fetch, parse, and generate Flow interaction templates aka FLIX, aka Verified Interactions.

 ## Structures

-The package provides a range of structs to represent data fetched from FLIX service:
+See FLIP that descibes json structure, [Here](https://github.com/onflow/flips/blob/main/application/20230330-interaction-templates-1.1.0.md) current version is v1.1.0

+This package provides three functionalities.
+ -

 - `Network`: Contains information about a specific network like address, contract and pin.
 - `Argument`: Represents the arguments that can be given to the contracts.